How the redesign of the TV apps improved the UX/UI design and increased the number of all Kanopy TV apps users

 Before designing a brand new TV app, we contacted customer support to get feedback from users and their main pain points while using the Kanopy TV apps.
 Based on the feedback, we reviewed the existing TV app designs and concluded that we needed to work on:

 The home screen was hard to navigate.
 There was no hierarchy of components, users would see the search bar on top as the first action item, then the home categories menu and movie shelves.
-And it was pretty hard to find the KIDS link on the top menu and people often didn't find the side menu.
+And it was hard to find the KIDS link on the top menu and people often didn't find the side menu.

 The side navigation on the old Roku app was hard to find, according to users, and it was hard to navigate.
 The side bar was cropped in some TV sizes and it was visually hard to find on the screen.
 All Browse categories were listed and the Settings was pushed all the way to the bottom.